 - Release envelope used in this plugin is developed to function like the real decay of an actual instrument.
 Users are offered 2 attack envelopes.
 One is based on an analog synthesizer, and the other utilizes a volume swell that is gentle and gradual which makes listening to it more pleasing to the ear especially for long attack times

 - Highly versatile and controllable equalization section which provides the user with equalization over 3 bands with a strong separation between bands

 At the moment, the Wire Grind Advanced Noise Gate only works with Windows and supports all versions of Windows but works best on Windows 8 and higher.
 It comes in VST/VST3 versions only.
-The plugin costs $79 from the Wire Grind website.

 6. Slate Digital Gates Plug-in Bundle Review